bmaaac/web-portfolio/README.md

 # My Personal Web Portfolio
 Link: https://bmaaac.github.io/WebPortfolio/

 👋Hello!
 Welcome!
 This repository is for my portfolio.
-It is currently a work in progress; some changes and improvements will be updated.👀
+It is currently a work in progress; some changes and improvements will be updated.
+The purpose of this project is to get a career in the tech industry.✌️

 -Built using ReactJs, SASS